Using Contracted Solution Graphs for Solving Reconfiguration Problems: Discussion

 \section{Discussion}

-An obvious question is whether our polynomial-time algorithm can be extended to all chordal graphs, or whether {\sc $\C_k$-Reachability} is PSPACE-hard for chordal graphs.
-Since the {\sc $\C_3$-Reachability} problem is polynomial-time solvable for general graphs~\cite{CHJ06b}, the first open case is to determine the complexity of {\sc $\C_4$-Reachability} for chordal graphs (with at least one cut vertex).
+Due to the PSPACE-completeness result of Hatanaka, Ito and Zhou~\cite{HIZ17b} on {\sc $\C_k$-Reachability} for chordal graphs, which holds when $k$ is a sufficiently large constant, our polynomial-time algorithm cannot be extended to all chordal graphs.
+Since {\sc $\C_k$-Reachability} problem is polynomial-time solvable for general graphs if $k=3$~\cite{CHJ11} and PSPACE-complete for $k=4$~\cite{BC09}, it would nevertheless still be interesting to determine the complexity of {\sc $\C_4$-Reachability} for chordal graphs (with at least one cut vertex).
 We refer to Remark~2 for a brief discussion on why our current proof technique does not work for this case.
 We also note that the complexity of {\sc $\C_4$-Reachability} is open for proper interval graphs.
-Initial experimental results for proper interval graphs seem to suggest that even solving the latter problem is not straightforward.
+Initial experimental results suggest that solving this problem is not straightforward.

-Below we discuss a number of other possible directions for future work.
+Below we discuss a number of other possible directions for future work, which may require additional experimental results in order to refine our DP method.
 The two most important research goals are the following:

 {\it 1.
-Explore for which other solution graph concepts $\SSS$ the DP method can be used to obtain polynomial time algorithms for the {\sc $\SSS$-Reachability} problem.}
+Explore for which other solution graph concepts $\SSS$ the DP method can be used to obtain polynomial-time algorithms for the {\sc $\SSS$-Reachability} problem.}

-Even though the DP method has now been used to obtain polynomial time algorithms for several reconfiguration problems, we remark that the true strength of the method is not always revealed when using the viewpoint of worst-case algorithm analysis.
-For instance, when considering randomly generated $k$-colorable chordal or interval graphs, we observed that the method performs well on most instances, despite the fact that specialized examples can be constructed that exhibit exponential growth.
-As we noticed when considering other reconfiguration problems, this behavior seems to occur in general.
-Because of this, we will write a subsequent paper which will include computational studies, where we apply extensions of this method to various other reconfiguration problems such as well-studied variants of independent set reconfiguration problems (see e.g.~\cite{BKW14,KMM12}).

 {\it 2.
 Explore which other commonly studied reconfiguration problems can be solved efficiently using CSGs.}